adanvdo/YT-RED-UI/README.md

   To use, Highlight a youtube or reddit media post url in your browser, and press the configured hotkey.
 This will perform an automatic "Best Download" with the progress displayed above the system tray.

+- #### Layout Options
+  Change the position of certain panels for the layout you like.

 - #### Update Assistant
   Check for updates and download release packages directly in the app.
   Optional Updater for one-click update installs